Analysis and approximations of an optimal control problem for the Allen-Cahn equation: Introduction

 \section{Introduction}

 We consider the following distributed optimal control problem that is governed by the Allen-Cahn equation: Minimize

 subject to

 The Allen-Cahn equation can be viewed as a prototype equation that describes a phase separation process.
+The physical meaning of \eqref{state} for the uncontrolled case with zero Neumann boundary data (i.e. when $u=0$ and $\frac{\partial y}{\partial n} = 0$) is well understood.
 Indeed, denoting the nonlinear term by $F:\mathbb R \to \mathbb R, \ F(s):=\frac{1}{\epsilon^2} (s^3-s)$, we observe that $F(s)$ represents the derivative of the classical {\it double-well potential}.
-Hence, at the uncontrolled case, (i.e. when $u=0$), it is well known that the solution (denoted by) $y$ of \eqref{state} develops time-dependent interfaces $\Gamma_t := \{ x \in \Omega : y(t,x) = 0 \} $ that separate regions where $y \approx 1$ from regions where $y \approx -1$.
-Furthermore, it is well understood that the solution moves from one region to the other very fast, with typical length of ``diffuse interface" ${\mathcal O}(\epsilon)$.
-As a consequence, the ``smallness" of the parameter $\epsilon <<1 $ should be taken into consideration in both the analysis as well as the numerical analysis of problems involving the Allen-Cahn equation.
+Hence, at the uncontrolled case, it is well known that the solution (denoted by $y$) of \eqref{state} develops time-dependent interfaces $\Gamma_t := \{ x \in \Omega : y(t,x) = 0 \} $ that separate regions where $y \approx 1$ from regions where $y \approx -1$.
+Furthermore, it is well understood that the solution moves from one region to the other very fast, with typical length of ``diffuse interface" ${\mathcal O}(\epsilon)$ and that the Allen-Cahn equation satisfies a maximum principle in the sense that if the initial data satisfies $\abs{y_0(x)} \leq 1$ then the solution also satisfies $\abs{y(t,x)} \leq 1$.
+Furthermore, the ``smallness" of the parameter $\epsilon <<1 $ should be taken into consideration in both the analysis as well as the numerical analysis of problems involving the Allen-Cahn equation.
 We refer the reader to \cite{Du-Feng_2019} for an overview of various phase field models, their analysis and approximations.

 Our work is devoted to the analysis and numerical approximation of an optimal control problem related to \eqref{state}.
-In particular, our goal is to intervene to the dynamics of \eqref{state} by using a control function $u$, in order to guarantee that the solution $y_u$ will be as close as possible to a given target $y_d$.
-Here $\mu> 0$ is the typical Tikhonov regularization term, while the inclusion of the terminal tracking term in the functional (with $\gamma \geq 0$) is necessary in order to obtain effective approximations near the end point of the time interval.
+In particular, our goal is to intervene to the dynamics of \eqref{state} by using a control function $u$, in order to guarantee that the solution $y_u$ will be as close as possible to a given target profile $y_d$.
+It is crucial to observe that in the optimal control setting our goal is to intervene to the dynamics of an initial profile $y_0$ that does not necessary satisfy $\abs{y_0(x)} \leq 1$ and/or does not possess additional smoothness properties.
+In addition, our possible target profile $y_d$ is not necessarily $\{+1,-1 \}$ and/or satisfies additional smoothness properties.

+In \eqref{cost-fun} $\mu> 0$ denotes the typical Tikhonov regularization term, while the inclusion of the terminal tracking term in the functional (with $\gamma \geq 0$) facilitates the effectivity of approximations near the end point of the time interval.
 Throughout this work the set of admissible controls is defined as

 and the optimal control problem is formulated, in the standard reduced functional form, as

 Note that the above optimal control problem is non-convex.
 Thus, it is necessary to distinguish between local and global solutions.
 A control $\bar{u} \in U^{}_{ad}$ is said to be a local optimal control of \eqref{P} in the sense of $L^{}_{2}(0,T;L^{}_2(\Omega))$, if there exists $\alpha >0$ such that $J(\bar{u}) \leq J(u)$ for all $ u \in U^{}_{ad}\cap B^{}_{\alpha}(\bar{u})$, where $ B^{}_{\alpha}(\bar{u})$ is the open ball of $L^{}_{2}(0,T;L^{}_2(\Omega))$ centered at $\bar{u}$ with radius $\alpha$.
 We shall use the notation $\bar{y}:= y_{\bar u}$ and $\bar{\varphi} := \varphi_{\bar u}$ for the associated state and adjoint state solutions, respectively.